 - After the first year you get an annual companion pass certificate for a domestic first class, comfort plus or main cabin booking in the 48 contiguous United States.
 This does not work on Delta One flights anymore.

-- 2 guest passes for Delta lounge entry (valued at $25 a piece).
+- 2 guest passes for Delta lounge entry.

 - $100 Annual Saks Department Store Credit: How to Use the $100 Saks Credit